unwriter/datacash/README.md

 ## 1. datacash.bsv

-This endpoint exposes the [bitcore-lib-cash](https://github.com/bitpay/bitcore-lib-cash) library object.
-Basically by referncing `bsv` you have access to the entire bitcore-lib-cash library.
+This endpoint exposes the [bsv](https://github.com/moneybutton/bsv) library object.
+Basically by referncing `bsv` you have access to the entire bsv library.

 ```
 const privateKey = new datacash.bsv.PrivateKey();